Tutorial

 Adjusting the duty cycle

-To make the wave 75% duty, the state machine should cycle every four clocks and hold o high for three of them.
+To make the wave 75% duty cycle, the state machine should cycle every four clocks and hold o high for three of them.
 In the cocoa source we just add more @(posedge clk); statements — each one inserts a new state.

 cocoa.sv